wyne-ybanez/PaperCut/README.md

 3. It creates a Gitpod workspace of which I could start developing the project.

+### Local Deployment

+To deploy the project locally, the following commands were used:

+1. In the terminal, type "pip3 install Flask" which sets up flask and allows imports.

+2. In terminal, the developer then types in "touch app.py" or create a new file and name it "app.py".
+This is where the applications funcationality derives from.

+3. We will be storing some sensitive information for local deployment, hence an "env.py" file must be created.

+4. Open a ".gitignore" file and type "env.py" as well as "__pycache__/" in this .gitignore file.

+5. Type "import os" within the "env.py" file in order to set default envrionment variables.

+- The IP variable is set to "0.0.0.0" - (os.environ.setdefault("IP", "0.0.0.0"))
+- The PORT is set to "5000" - os.environ.setdefault("PORT", "5000")
+- SECRET_KEY is set to the developers own generated secret key - os.environ.setdefault("SECRET_KEY", "#SECRET_KEY")
+- MongoDB name is set to the database name created by the developer - os.environ.setdefault("MONGO_DBNAME", "#DbName")
+- Mongo URI is provided by MongoDB upon creation of a Database and is used for Database connection - os.environ.setdefault("MONGO_URI", "#ProvidedMongoURI")

 ### Version Control

 In the terminal, I utilised the following commands in the following order: